 should refrain from moving furniture which has been placed to encourage physical distancing and if furniture is moved it must be replaced in its original position at the end of the activity,

 should be aware of the club's COVID safe plan (see below and at the club) which includes common sense rules such as not attending the club if you have any symptoms of illness.

 As all of our activities are run by dedicated volunteers the club also has to be mindful of the concerns of our volunteer activity coordinators who might otherwise wish to limit their social activities if case numbers rise within the community.

 Restrictions in force when the Club is open

-When the club is able to reopen, the following restrictions will apply as mandated by the NSW Health Department will apply in addition to our COVID-19 Plan):
+When the club is open, all restrictions mandated by the NSW Health Department will apply in addition to our COVID-19 Plan below:

 Any member with any symptom of illness (fever, cough, sore/scratchy throat, shortness of breath, loss of smell, loss of taste, runny nose, muscle pain, joint pain, diarrhoea, nausea/vomiting or loss of appetite) CANNOT attend the club and should seek testing for COVID-19 at one of the clinics listed HERE.

 At the beginning of each day frequently used indoor hard surface areas must be cleaned, first with detergent and water and then disinfectant.
 Particular attention must be given to cleaning frequently touched areas and surfaces (eg Bowls and Rummikub tiles).
 Detailed cleaning procedures for activity equipment will be provided to activity coordinators.
 People involved in cleaning or reorganising furniture may wear gloves when cleaning and should wash hands thoroughly before and after with soap and water.

 All members must wash their hands immediately when entering the Club.

 Hand sanitiser is available at the Club entrance and throughout the Club.
 Sanitiser must be used before and after each game of bowls, Rummikub, cards or other activity.